Year 4

 Curriculum

-Spring Term English
+Summer Term English

 Guided Reading

-Spring Term Maths
+Summer Term Maths

 Finally, we will explore statistics.
 Pupils will learn how to interpret and present data using bar charts, pictograms and tables.
 They will answer questions using data, compare results, and draw conclusions, developing their confidence in reading and understanding information presented in different ways.

-Spring Term Science
+Summer Term Science

 YEAR FOUR